 Arya Stark: No… that’s not me.

-I love how simple this is to her, that’s not her and she’s not going to do what is expected of her, but what she wants.
+I love how simple this is to Arya.
+That’s not her and she’s not going to do what is expected, but what she wants.
 Everyone should take that bit of advice from Arya.

 I know that Zooey Deschanel gets a bit of a kicking for being the kooky girl all the time, but I think people just choose to see kooky when they see her and don’t really look for anything else.
-Playing a character in a series was a really good choice for Zooey I think, because when you play a character for that long you get to see more and more of the person behind the initial exterior.
-Personally, I love a bit of kooky myself, I’ve been called a kooky girl a few times and I suppose I am one of those girls a bit, I like retro dresses and cupcakes and puppies and all that jazz, but that doesn’t mean that’s all there is to me, or anyone else who likes the same things.
+Playing a character in a series was a really good choice for Zooey, because when you play a character for that long you get to see more and more of the person behind the initial exterior.
+Personally, I love a bit of kooky.
+I’ve been called a kooky girl a few times and I suppose I am one of those girls.
+I like dresses covered in unicorns and cupcakes and puppies and all that jazz, but that doesn’t mean that’s all there is to me, or anyone else who likes the same things.
 Like Zooey says “I wanna be a fucking feminist and wear a fucking peter pan collar!”
 Jess Day is reclaiming the cutesy girl for us, but showing that she can also be smart and strong at the same time, I loved Jess’s rant at one of Nick’s girlfriends after she continued to insult Jess’s entire personality.

 “I brake for birds.
 I rock a lot of polka dots.
 I have touched glitter in the last 24 hours.
 I spend my entire day talking to children.
 And I find it fundamentally strange that you’re not a dessert person.
 That’s just weird, and it freaks me out.
 And I’m sorry I don’t talk like Murphy Brown.
 And I hate your pantsuit.
 I wish it had ribbons on it or something to make it just slightly cuter.
 And that doesn’t mean I’m not smart and tough and strong.”